Frames for signal processing on Cayley graphs: Notations and background

 \subsection{Representation theory of finite groups}

 In this subsection, we provide the necessary background for the representation theory of finite groups and their associated function spaces.
 We restrict our attention to unitary representations.
 This is non-consequential as every representation of a finite group is unitizable by a change of inner product on the representation space (see for example \cite[Section 1.3]{Serre}).
 Throughout this article, let $\bbG$ be a finite (not necessarily Abelian) group of size $N$.
 A unitary representation of $\bbG$ of dimension $d$ is a group homomorphism $\pi: \bbG\rightarrow \U_d(\bbC)$, where $\U_d(\bbC)$ denotes the (multiplicative) group of unitary matrices of size $d$.
+For a representation $\pi: \bbG\rightarrow \U_d(\bbC)$, a subspace $W$ of $\C^d$, and an element $g\in \bbG$, define

-For a representation $\pi$, a subspace $W$ of $\bbC^d$ is called $\pi$-invariant if $\pi(g)W:=\{\pi(g)\xi: \ \xi\in W\}$ is a subset of $W$ for all $g\in \bbG$.
+The subspace $W$ is called $\pi$-invariant if for all $g\in \bbG$, we have $\pi(g)W\subseteq W$.
 Given a $\pi$-invariant subspace $W$, we define the subrepresentation $\pi|_{W}$ of $\pi$ to be the representation of ${\mathbb G}$ on the inner product space $W$ obtained by restricting both the domain and codomain of $\pi(\cdot)$ to $W$.
 A representation $\pi$ is called irreducible if $\{0\}$ and $\bbC^d$ are its only $\pi$-invariant subspaces.
-We say two representations $\pi$ and $\sigma$ of $\bbG$ are unitarily equivalent, denoted as $\pi\simeq \sigma$, if there exists a unitary matrix $U$ such that $U^{-1}\pi(g)U=\sigma(g)$ for all $g\in \bbG$.
+We say two representations $\pi$ and $\sigma$ of $\bbG$ are unitarily equivalent if there exists a unitary matrix $U$ such that $U^{-1}\pi(g)U=\sigma(g)$ for all $g\in \bbG$.
 We let $\widehat{\bbG}$ denote the collection of all (equivalence classes of) irreducible unitary representations of $\bbG$.
 In the case of an Abelian group, every irreducible representation of $\bbG$ is one-dimensional \cite[Corollary 3.6]{1995:Folland:HarmonicAnalysis}, and $\widehat{\bbG}$ reduces to the group of characters on $\bbG$.
 Note that every unitary representation of a finite group decomposes into a direct sum of irreducible representations in $\widehat{\bbG}$ \cite[Theorem 5.2]{1995:Folland:HarmonicAnalysis}.